z-adams/Tutorials/Pointers/pointers.md

 char my_char = 'N';
 ```

-`'N'`, with single quotes, is a "character literal" which just exists to make it
+`'N'`, with single quotes, is a **character literal** which just exists to make
-more convenient to assign the values of `char`s that are actually being used to
+it more convenient to assign the values of `char`s that are actually being used
-store ASCII text.
-Under the hood, the compiler uses the ASCII table to directly
+to store ASCII text.
+Under the hood, the compiler uses the ASCII table to
-translate `'N'` into the number `78`, so the statements above are exactly the
+directly translate `'N'` into the number `78`, so the statements above are
-same.
+exactly the same.

 That means we could even have defined our string as follows: